top of page

 The Philadelphia area was once honeycombed with creeks, springs, marshes and ponds.
 For good reasons at the time, these waterways were piped underground into combined sewers where raw sewage, rain water runoff and spring water mixed together.

 In the Matthias Baldwin Park neighborhood, Minnow Run flowed from two springs, one located southeast of Bush Hill (17th and Spring Garden Streets)* and the second spring southwest of Bush Hill.
 The southeast branch flowed south down 15th Street to Callowhill Street and then diagonally crossed Logan Square at 18th Street.
 From there it ran to 19th and Cherry where it joined the southwest branch of Minnow Run.
 At 19th & Cherry, three tributaries emptied into it: one that began at Broad and Arch, the second from Market Street and Centre Square (City Hall) and the third from 16th Street and Market Street.
-Minnow Run now emboldened ran a circuitous route, up to 21st and Market and then curving west to 21st and Arch where it entered the Schuylkill River via a wide bay.
+Minnow Run, now emboldened, ran a circuitous route up to 21st and Market and then curving west to 21st and Arch where it entered the Schuylkill River via a wide bay.

-Of special interest to the Friends of M. Baldwin Park is the flow of the southwest branch of Minnow Run which began its journey flowing south down 18th Street before crossing to the west side of 19th Street, perhaps running through Matthias Baldwin Park before plunging down hill toward Vine Street and then to 19th and Cherry where it united with its southeast branch.
+Of special interest to the Friends of Matthias Baldwin Park is the flow of the southwest branch of Minnow Run which began its journey flowing south down 18th Street before crossing to the west side of 19th Street, perhaps running through Matthias Baldwin Park before plunging down hill toward Vine Street and then to 19th and Cherry where it united with its southeast branch.
 Keep in mind that most of these streets did not exist so the creek's exact route is approximate.

 A second creek came from a spring near Eastern State Penitentiary on Fairmount Avenue.
 A 1833 watercolor held by the Historical Society of Pennsylvania clearly shows a creek with ducks in it.
 This creek ran south down 20th Street to the Callowhill Cut near the Barnes Museum.
 It turned westward entering the Schuylkill River "not far from the true east and west line of Callowhill Street."